-Once you’ve determined the individual you would like to train as your apprentice, it’s time to formally register them as an apprentice with the Ministry of Advanced Education and Skills Development (MAESD).
+Once you’ve determined the individual you would like to train as your apprentice, it’s time to formally register them as an apprentice with the Ministry of Labour, Training, and Skills Development (MLTSD).

 The below checklist will help you take the right steps to register your apprentice.

-✔ Contact your local Ministry of Advanced Education and Skills Development (MAESD) apprenticeship office to sign a Registered Training Agreement (RTA).
+Contact your local Ministry of Labour, Training, and Skills Development (MLTSD) apprenticeship office to sign a Registered Training Agreement (RTA).

 Note: This is a legal requirement.
 If your apprentice does not become a member of the College and maintain their membership, their RTA will be cancelled.
 Apprentices in compulsory trades cannot legally work with a cancelled RTA.